tardis-sn/tardis/docs/development/running_tests.rst

 ``ProtocolError for xmlrpc.php?p=xxxxxx&u=tardistester: 403 Forbidden``
 will appear.

-Another important configuration option is to enable embedded html ``htmlok`` otherwise it won't show nice html page reports.
+Another important configuration option is to enable embedded html ``htmlok``;
+otherwise, it won't show nice html page reports.

 Finally, one has to call the `python setup.py test` with the ``--remote-data`` option to allow posting to an external DokuWiki server.